petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3.md

 # Installation & Upgrades

-Liferay allows you to build, host, and manage your platform in an environment that best suits your business needs.
-It enables a variety of different deployment options and installation approaches based on the offering purchased.
-Choose your offering to continue.
+Begin building solutions immediately with Liferay SaaS.
+The platform and infrastucture is managed for you so you can focus on your business needs.

+Liferay PaaS and Liferay Self-Hosted are also available as alternative deployment options.

 ::::{grid} 2
 :gutter: 3 3 3 3